Republicans put final touches on health care bill

 Leadership's most urgent priority: Make sure they have the votes, changing the bill if necessary.

+President Donald Trump will personally rally the troops Tuesday morning, attending a closed-door House GOP conference meeting on Capitol Hill to make a final pitch to his colleagues.

-On Thursday, the House is expected to vote on a bill introduced by House Speaker Paul Ryan and other top Republicans to roll back and make major changes to President Barack Obama's landmark health care law.
+Thursday, the House is expected to vote on a bill introduced by House Speaker Paul Ryan and other top Republicans to roll back and make major changes to President Barack Obama's landmark health care law.

 The whip count operation is now in "full motion," a senior GOP aide told CNN Monday morning.